Arkham/ectalk/talk.md

 ---

 > You have to rebuild Gmail.
-How would you do it?
+How do you do it?

+---

+> Simple is better than complex
+-- The Zen of Python

 ---